-Obtaining many visas are a relatively easy process, and can often be obtained after landing at the airport.
+Obtaining most visas are a relatively easy process, and can often be obtained after landing at the airport.
 Visa arrival fees often cost less than $20, and can be paid in local currency to a customs official.
-However, there are some destinations that require much more than an flight and proof of travel insurance.
-To access some of the world’s most extreme destinations, travelers need to show up with a sum of money, a carefully planned itinerary, and patience to walk through the entire process.
+But there are some destinations that require much more than an flight and proof of travel insurance.
+To access some of the world’s most extreme destinations, travelers need to show up with a carefully planned itinerary, prepared answers to all the right questions and the patience to walk through the entire process.

-Before planning a trip to these five destinations, be sure to... have everything in order when showing up at customs.
-The following are the most expensive visas an American can obtain.
+Before planning a trip to these five destinations, be sure to have everything in order when showing up at the customs intake line.

 Brazil: $160 Visa for Americans

 Despite hosting the 2014 FIFA World Cup and the 2016 Olympic Games in Rio de Janeiro (which saw a temporary waiver on visa requirements by Brazilian authorities), Brazil remains one of the most difficult nations to get into for American travelers.
-Despite the costs and requirements for getting a Brazilian visa, over 650,000 Americans visited the South American country in 2014, making them the second biggest group of tourists to visit in the world.
+But the difficulties are manageable, as Brazil is one of the most popular destinations in the world.

-However, prior to planning to see the Cristo Redentor statue or taking part in Carnival, Americans must receive a visa prior to arrival.
-Applications for a Brazilian visa must be sent to the nearest embassy in the United States.
+Prior to planning to see the Cristo Redentor statue or taking part in Carnival, Americans must receive a visa prior to arrival.
+Applications for a Brazilian visa must be sent to your nearest embassy in the United States.
 There are ten consular offices in the United States, each serving a different part of the country.

 In addition to a filled out application, those who wish for a Brazilian visa must also have a passport valid for the duration of their trip, and one blank page in the passport book.
-In addition, travelers must pay the $160... visa fee, payable by U.S. Postal Service money order.
+The $160 visa fee is payable by U.S. Postal Service money order.

-It is important for those applying for a visa to make sure their application is completely filled out with all the requested documentation.
-The $160 visa fee is not refundable – meaning denied visas will require another application fee.
+It is important to make sure your visa application is completely filled out with all the requested documentation.
+The $160 visa fee is not refundable – meaning denied visas will require more time and another application fee.

 Algeria: $160 Visa for Americans

 As with other passport applications, the $160 fee (or $190 for business and cultural tourists) must be paid by money order.
-Additionally, the application fee is not refundable, making an erroneous application even more expensive for would-be adventurers.
+Additionally, the application fee is not refundable, making an erroneous or incomplete even more expensive.

 Republic of Congo: $200 Visa for Americans

 Not to be confused with the Democratic Republic of Congo or the Central African Republic, the Republic of Congo (formerly known as Zaire) is renowned for their lush rainforests and five-star resorts.
-However, the country also offers one of the most restrictive price tags to enter the country.
+However, the country also comes with a restrictive price tag.

-As part of the trip planning process to visit the Democratic Republic of Congo, travelers must apply for a visa at least three months ahead of their planned trip.
-To apply, travelers must pay the $200 application fee by money order, and provide a copy of their airline ticket, along with a letter of invitation or a verified hotel reservation.
-Without these critical items, travelers could be denied a visa and out $200.
+As part of the trip planning process to visit the Republic of Congo, you must apply for a visa at least three months ahead of your planned trip.
+Application requirements include the $200 application fee by money order, a copy of your airline ticket, and a letter of invitation or a verified hotel reservation.
+Without these, your application could be denied, and the $200 fee is not refundable.

-In addition to all of the application pre-requisites, travelers who wish to enter the Democratic Republic of Congo are advised that they should be up-to-date on their required vaccines, including certification of the Yellow Fever vaccine, and take additional precautions as well.
-The... official embassy recommends travelers begin an anti-malaria program prior to their arrival, along with additional health considerations.Continue to 5 of 6 below.
+In addition to all of the application pre-requisites, travelers who wish to enter the Democratic Republic of Congo are advised that they should be up-to-date on their required vaccines, including the Yellow Fever vaccine.
+The lembassy recommends travelers begin an anti-malaria program prior to their arrival.

 Nigeria: $230 Visa for Americans